n Exercises 1–6, the statement represents a claim. Write its comp... | Channels for Pearson+

 Alternative Hypothesis (Ha)

-The alternative hypothesis (Ha) represents a statement that contradicts the null hypothesis, suggesting that there is an effect or a difference.
-In this case, Ha is that the population mean (μ) is not equal to 150,020, indicating a significant deviation from this value.
-It is what researchers hope to support through their data analysis.
+The alternative hypothesis (Ha) is a statement that contradicts the null hypothesis, suggesting that there is an effect or a difference.
+It represents the claim that researchers aim to support through statistical evidence.
+In this case, the alternative hypothesis would be 'p < 0.64', indicating that the population proportion is less than 0.64.

 Recommended video: